nasa/cumulus/docs/deployment/README.md

 _If you already are working with an existing `<daac>-deploy` repository that is configured appropriately for the version of Cumulus you intend to deploy or update, skip to [Prepare AWS configuration.](deployment-readme#prepare-aws-configuration)_

-Clone template-deploy repo and name appropriately for your DAAC or organization
+Clone template-deploy repo and name appropriately for your DAAC or organization:

 ```bash
   $ git clone https://github.com/nasa/template-deploy <daac>-deploy
 ```

-Enter repository root directory
+Enter repository root directory:

 ```bash
   $ cd <daac>-deploy